Priyanka-saw/NODEJS/readme.md

     - HANDLER is the functions executed when the routes is matched
     - Syntex app.method(path, Handler )

-- Express ginving a structure to the code and a maintainable ot the code and giving the most used functionalitity that can used instead of using http we can use it expree
+- Express giving a structure to the code and a maintainable at the code and giving the most used functionalitity that can used instead of using http we can use it in express

+- Versioning
+- ^4.18.2
+ - 1st part -> 4
+ - 2nd part -> 18
+ - 3rd part -> 2

+ - 3rd part (last part) - Minor Fixes (Optionals)
+ - latest -> 4.18.2

+ - 2nd part - Recommended Bug Fix (Security Bug)
+    - latest ->  4.19.1

+- 1st major Release - Major / Breaking Update
+- 5

+^(caret Symbol) - Install all Recommended and Minor Fixes Automatically ^4 it's fixe
+^5 it's fix